walles/px/README.md

 * Maybe add a `--top` / `--top=5s` flag which samples the system for one second (or five) and adds a CPU usage column to the output
 * Maybe add a command line option for truncating output at screen width

-# TODO `lsof` replacement
-* Giving a path as parameter to `px` should list all processes that have that file open.

 # TODO `iotop` replacement
 * When given the `--top` flag and enough permissions, record per process IO